eyoeldefare/textfield_tags/README.md

 # textfield_tags

-Textfield tags is a widget allows you to create tags inside a textfield.
-The tags can be customized to your own preferences as the widget allows you to create your own tags.
-The default controllers allow you to store tags as regular strings or `TagData` object which allows you to store any kinds of data.
-This allow you to store color themes with each tags and display those based on the tag entered.
+Textfield_tags is a widget that allows developers to create tags inside a textfield.
+The widget comes with 2 default controllers that allow you to store tags as regular strings or objects.
+Alternatively, you can create your own controller by extending the base controller class to have custom tag controllers.

 ## Environment